There are countless ways rabies vaccination can harm your dog – often permanently. I’m going to tell you about just 65 of those ways below.

 - Don’t give your dogs more rabies shots than he needs to comply with the law.
 Under current laws, that means every three years.

 - Research your local laws on rabies vaccination.
 There are very few places that’ll accept rabies titers instead of vaccination.
 Let’s advocate for all states and provinces to accept titers in lieu of repetitive vaccinations.
-Contact the Rabies Challenge Fund for advice on how to get the laws changed in your state.

 - If you want to get a rabies titer, I encourage you to submit the blood through Hemopet, because they take the extra step of collecting the data before sending the titers out to rabies certified laboratories such as those at Kansas State University and Cornell University.

-When I became a veterinarian I took an Veterinarian’s Oath to “use my scientific knowledge and skills for the benefit of society through the protection of animal health, the relief of animal suffering […] and the advancement of medical knowledge.”
+When I became a veterinarian I took a Veterinarian’s Oath to “use my scientific knowledge and skills for the benefit of society through the protection of animal health, the relief of animal suffering […] and the advancement of medical knowledge.”

 I find the outdated rabies laws to be a breach of the Oath I took and not in keeping with protection of animal health or promotion of public health.
 I personally see these outdated, unscientific rabies laws as a clear defiance of scientific knowledge and skills.
 They endanger society by causing derangement of the immune systems of the animals we share our lives with.